 - 2 teaspoons lemon juice

 - 1 to 2 teaspoons pickle juice (I use bread & butter pickles)

 - 1/4 heaping teaspoon fine sea salt , plus more to taste

 - 2 to 3 tablespoons water , as needed to blend

-Hard Boil the Eggs: Place the eggs in a saucepan and cover them with an inch of water.
+- To cook the eggs, place them in a saucepan and fully cover them with an inch of water.
 Bring the water to a boil, then cover the pot with a lid and remove the pot from the heat.
-Let the eggs stand for 13 minutes, then immediately place them in an ice bath.
-Peel right away once they are cool, to make the shells come off easier.
+Let the eggs stand for 13 minutes, then immediately transfer them to a bowl filled with ice water.
+Once they've cooled in the ice bath for 5 minutes, you can peel them right away to make the shells come off easier.

-Taste the mixture and add one more teaspoon of pickle juice or water, if needed.
+- Taste the mixture and add one more teaspoon of pickle juice, or a little extra salt, if needed.
 If you want more of a tangy flavor, you can also add more lemon juice to taste.
-I like the subtle sweetness that using bread & butter pickle juice adds, but feel free to use any other type of pickle that you like.
-For texture, you can even add finely diced pickles instead of just the juice.
+Spoon the avocado filling back into each egg white, so they are each slightly heaped.

-Garnish the avocado deviled eggs with paprika and chopped chives, if desired, then serve right away or keep them chilled in the fridge until ready to serve.
-The prepared deviled eggs should keep well for up to 3 days, but the filling may start to brown if you don't keep them tightly covered after the first 24 hours.
-See my notes in the post for make-ahead tips.
+- Garnish the avocado deviled eggs with paprika and chopped chives, if desired, then serve right away or keep them chilled in the fridge until ready to serve.
+The prepared deviled eggs should keep well for up to 3 days, but the filling may start to brown after the first 24 hours.